Salesforce Negotiations · Independent Advisory

 +

-Sales reps will inundate you with features (24/7 support, faster response, dedicated success resources, health checks) to justify the high price, making it seem like your org will fail without them.
+Sales reps will inundate you with features (24/7 support, faster response, dedicated success resources, health checks) to justify the high price.

 Counter: Dissect those features one by one.
 For each promised benefit, ask: did we need this in the past year?
 Could we get it elsewhere cheaper?
-Do you truly need 24/7 phone support if your operations are 8×5?
 Request that Salesforce unbundle certain Success Plan components and price them separately.
+See Salesforce Licensing Models Explained.

-1. Assess support usage — Gather data on ticket history: number, severity, response/resolution times, and outcomes over 1–2 years.
-If you only had two P1 cases all year resolved in standard windows, that's evidence you may not need 24/7 rapid response.
+Gather data on ticket history: number, severity, response/resolution times, and outcomes over 1–2 years.
+If you only had two P1 cases all year resolved in standard windows, that is evidence you may not need 24/7 rapid response.

-2. Survey internal satisfaction — Talk to admins and power users who interface with support.
-If your team feels standard support suffices, that's a strong signal higher tiers are optional.
+Talk to admins and power users who interface with support.
+If your team feels standard support suffices, that is a strong signal higher tiers are optional.

-4. Know the plan details — Review fine print of termination or downgrade rules.
-Some plans require 30 days' notice to cancel before renewal, or you lose entitlements immediately on downgrade.
+Review fine print of termination or downgrade rules.
+Some plans require 30 days' notice to cancel before renewal.
+See contract terms.

-5. Total cost of ownership check — Incorporate support fees into overall cost analysis.
-If Premier Support is 20% of net spend, could that money be better spent on additional staff training, an extra admin hire, or other tools?
+Incorporate support fees into overall cost analysis.
+If Premier Support is 20% of net spend, could that money be better spent on training or an extra admin hire?
+Use our TCO calculator.

 Real-World Scenario: Trimming the "Success Fat"

-A large retail enterprise had been on Premier Support (20% of license costs) for three years, largely because "that's what we signed up for initially."
-At renewal, the AE warned that downgrading would mean slower responses and less proactive guidance.
+A large retail enterprise had been on Premier Support (20% of licence costs) for three years, largely because "that's what we signed up for initially."
+At renewal, the AE warned that downgrading would mean slower responses.

-The CIO pulled reports showing that in the last 18 months, 90% of their cases were low priority and resolved via knowledge base or community forums — resources available to any customer.
-Only a handful of tickets were critical, and even those were resolved within hours under standard SLA.
+The CIO pulled reports showing that in the last 18 months, 90% of their cases were low priority and resolved via knowledge base or community forums, resources available to any customer.
+Only a handful of tickets were critical.

 She requested to drop to Standard Support and floated a plan to use a third-party support provider.
 Salesforce, fearing the loss of a Premier fee, countered with 50% off Premier.
 The CIO stood firm.

-Result: Salesforce agreed to Premier at a 70% discount for one year (just 6% of license cost) plus two admin training vouchers.
+Result: Salesforce agreed to Premier at a 70% discount for one year (just 6% of licence cost) plus two admin training vouchers.
 Massive support savings with minimal impact on quality.

-If you haven't used the "free" training or optimization sessions with your current plan, that's wasted money.
-Don't continue out of inertia — ensure you have concrete plans to use benefits.
+Paying for Unused Benefits: If you have not used the "free" training or optimisation sessions with your current plan, that is wasted money.
+Do not continue out of inertia.

-Treat support renewals with the same rigor as license renewals.
-Calendar the dates, give termination notice if needed, and renegotiate intentionally.
+Letting Plans Auto-Renew: Treat support renewals with the same rigour as licence renewals.
+Calendar the dates, give termination notice, and renegotiate intentionally.

-Support pricing can be negotiated, especially for large accounts.
-Salesforce reps often have leeway to discount Premier or include support features at no cost to close a deal.
+Not Negotiating Support Fees: Support pricing can be negotiated, especially for large accounts.
+Salesforce reps often have leeway to discount Premier or include support features at no cost.

-Over-relying on vendor support is a risk for which you pay a premium.
-Invest in internal expertise — train admins, document your org, maintain third-party consultant relationships.
+Ignoring Internal Capability: Over-relying on vendor support is a risk for which you pay a premium.
+Invest in internal expertise: train admins, document your org.
+See Salesforce Licence Optimisation Playbook.

-The support negotiation golden rule: Salesforce's support plans are pure margin for them.
-Unlike license costs which flow to product development, support fees are highly profitable — meaning Salesforce has significant room to discount them.
+Salesforce's support plans are pure margin for them.
+Unlike licence costs which flow to product development, support fees are highly profitable, meaning Salesforce has significant room to discount them.
 Large customers who push back firmly can routinely get 50–70% off Premier plan pricing.
-The key is showing you have alternatives (internal team, third-party providers) and data proving you don't need the premium tier.
+The key is showing you have alternatives (internal team, third-party providers) and data proving you do not need the premium tier.

 Battleground 3: Add-On Products & Expansion Deals

 Once Salesforce is embedded in your enterprise, the expansion push is inevitable.
-Salesforce will aggressively market add-on products — Marketing Cloud, Tableau, Slack, CPQ, Data Cloud — using the foothold of your existing contract to upsell.
+Salesforce will aggressively market add-on products: Marketing Cloud, Tableau, Slack, CPQ, Data Cloud.
 This is where Salesforce's "land and expand" strategy kicks into overdrive.

 🎯 "One-Time Bundle" Deals